apache/druid/docs/querying/sql-functions.md

 ## TIMESTAMPADD

-Adds `count` number of `unit` to a given timestamp.
+Adds `count` number of a `unit` to a given timestamp.

 * **Syntax:** `TIMESTAMPADD(unit, count, timestamp)`
 * **Function type:** Scalar, date and time

 <details><summary>Example</summary>

-The following example adds five months to the timestamp `000-01-01 00:00:00`
+The following example adds five months to the timestamp `2000-01-01 00:00:00`

 ```sql
 SELECT